-To participate in some aspects of the School's Education Programme or educational outreach activities:
+- 1. To participate in some aspects of the School's Education Programme or educational outreach activities: - 2.
+To contribute to the supervision of MSc projects.

-- To contribute to the delivery of high quality, research-informed teaching and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - To contribute to the improvement of the quality of the School's education, by participating in the development of new and updated learning and teaching materials or approaches;
+- To contribute to the delivery of high quality, research-informed teaching and assessment in relation to your specific subject and within the broader area covered by your department and disciplinary field; - 2.
+To contribute to the improvement of the quality of the School's education, by participating in the development of new and updated learning and teaching materials or approaches; - 3.
+To contribute to the supervision of MSc and PhD projects.